Shelter (Porter Robinson and Madeon song): Music video

 On October 14, 2016, Robinson announced on his Twitter account that he had spent over a year collaborating with Japanese animation studio A-1 Pictures on an animated music video for "Shelter".
 The video was released on October 18, 2016, on Robinson's YouTube channel in partnership with Crunchyroll.
 Robinson originally approached A-1 Pictures to make the video because it was the studio that created Anohana, an anime series that matches his sensibilities as an artist.
 Based on an original story written by Robinson, the video is produced in a short film format.

 The video's plot follows 17-year-old Rin (voiced by Sachika Misawa) who lives alone inside a futuristic simulation.
 She maintains control of the simulation and the virtual world around her through a tablet on which she can draw scenes that the world around her will then create in a three-dimensional environment.
 She continues on like this for many years, living a peaceful but lonely life.
 All of a sudden, she experiences scenes before her that she hasn't created.
-As an invisible observer, Rin witnesses her life as a 10-year-old child living in Tokyo.
+As an invisible observer, Rin witnesses her life as a 7-year-old child living in Tokyo.
 Through a series of newsreels and images, it is learned that at this time a moon-sized planetary object is on a collision course with Earth.
 Rin's father Shigeru dedicates a large portion of his time to the happiness of his daughter, but in the meantime builds a single-passenger spacecraft with life support for Rin to escape.
 He also successfully wipes any memory of him or Earth from her mind, instead programming these and a letter from him to come to her later in life in the hope that she would better understand the circumstance once she has matured.
-Just before the planet makes contact, he connects her to the simulation and launches the ship carrying her into space, where she has been for the past seven years.
+Just before the planet makes contact, he connects her to the simulation and launches the ship carrying her into space, where she has been for the past ten years.

 The video was broadcast on Toonami on December 31, 2016, making it their first in Japanese with English subtitles as opposed to with an English dub.
 However, the video is edited in the broadcast, as the subtitled parts were removed.